-1. When referring to hardware, a scanner or optical scanner is a hardware input device that optically "reads" and image and converts it into a digital signal.
-For example, a scanner may be used to convert a printed picture, drawing, or document (hard copy) into a digital file which can be edited on a computer.
-The picture shows an example of a flatbed photo scanner, the Epson V300.
+1. When referring to hardware, a scanner, image scanner, or optical scanner is a hardware input device that optically "reads" an image and converts it to a digital signal.
+For example, a scanner may be used to convert a printed picture, drawing, or document (hard copy) to a digital file that can be edited on a computer.
+The picture shows an example of a flatbed scanner, the Epson V300.

 How is a scanner connected?

-A scanner can be connected to a computer using many different interfaces although today is most commonly connected to a computer using a USB cable.
+An image scanner can connect to a computer using many different interfaces, although today is most commonly connected to a computer using a USB cable.